On this page:

 In case of bushfire, it is also important for tourism businesses to have a written plan advising customers about what to do in such circumstances.
 This will minimise risks and may save lives in an emergency.

 Preparing for such an emergency will also help to minimise a business’ losses and get it back up and running quickly after the fire threat has passed.
-To download a copy of the Tourism Business Fire Ready Kit, visit the Preparing your tourism business section of the CFA website.
+To download a copy of the Tourism Business Fire Ready Kit, visit the Preparing your tourism business - CFA website.

 Generally, a guest is not entitled to a refund due to poor weather, as this would be unlikely to frustrate performance of the contract and prevent the booking from going ahead.
 For example, a business cannot be held responsible for external environmental conditions outside its control such as: